 - Specific Phobia Symptoms (also known as simple phobias)

 Anxiety can be caused by numerous factors, ranging from external stimuli, emotional abandonment, shame, to experiencing an extreme reaction when first exposed to something potentially anxiety-provoking.
 Research has not yet explained why some people will experience a panic attack or develop a phobia, while others growing up in the same family and shared experiences do not.
 It is likely that anxiety disorders, like all mental illness, is caused by a complex combination of factors not yet fully understood.
-These factors likely include childhood development, genetics, neurobiology, psychological factors, personality development, and social and environmental cues.
+These factors likely include childhood development, genetics, neurobiology, psychological factors, personality development, as well as social and environmental cues.

 Like most mental disorders, anxiety disorders are best diagnosed by a mental health professional — a specialist who is trained on the nuances of mental disorder diagnoses (such as a psychologist or psychiatrist).